LaoJQ/ehead/README.md

 # ehead

-Ehead is a plugins for Erlang code in emacs.
-It can help to jump to the definition of record or macro, jump to hrl file when point at include line, grep in erlang project.
+Ehead is a plugins for Erlang code program in emacs with below features:

++ Jump to definition of function.
++ Jump to record or macro.
++ Jump to include file.
++ Grep code in project.
++ Needn't extra erlang node for code navigation.

 ## deps